gr-vpn/openvpn-deploy/README.md

 * Linux/macOS/WSL on Windows
 * SSH key for the remote machine

-After the installation, make sure that `ansible --version` command works, if not, you need to add
+After the installation, make sure that `ansible --version` command works, if not, [you need to add Ansible to the PATH environment variable](https://stackoverflow.com/questions/45821068/why-cant-i-find-ansible-when-i-install-it-using-setup-py).

 It's recommended to use WSL on Windows because Ansible requires some Python packages that are currently not available for Windows itself.